xactuary/School_District_Analysis/README.md

 | Average Passing Math% District wide | 75.0 | 74.8|
 | Average Passing Reading% District wide | 85.8 | 85.7|

+the District Summary figures calculated in the analysis both before and after removing the 9th grade scores, use the total student count in the denominator.
+This isn't quite right for a proper comparison because it is like 461 students getting all 0s and averaging that in.
+This will cause the passing scores to go down overall.

 The District Summary before the change looked like this:
 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/Dist_Sum_before.PNG)